 Captain Osborn's vision, along with his tireless dedication to making fine wines would later lead historian Charles Sullivan to state that Captain Joseph Osborn would have been known as “The Father of the Napa Valley fine wine industry” had he not met his untimely death in 1863.
 His beloved Oak Knoll farm grew to as large as 2,000 acres before being subdivided later in the twentieth century.

 Owned by only 3 families since Osborn passed, Oak Knoll’s New England roots were carried on by Robert B. Woodward of Providence, Rhode Island.
-Following the gold rush, just as Osborn had done, Woodward would find success as an entrepreneur in San Francisco, eventually passing on the Oak Knoll property in 1879 to the the Melone family.
-The Melone family would own the property next, eventually moving on from the property during the great depression.
-Former silent film star Lenore Stears (also known as Lenore Fields) and her husband Alan Olcott Stears would purchase the property in 1938 and go on to build the beautiful plantation style home that is still on the property today.
+Following the Gold Rush, just as Osborn had done, Woodward would find success as an entrepreneur in San Francisco, eventually passing on the Oak Knoll property in 1879 to his daughter Sarah, who married California Secretary of State Drury Melone.
+The Melone family would farm the property until Prohibition and the Great Depression forced them to leave.
+Former silent film star Lenore Stearns (also known as Lenore Fields) and her husband Alan Olcott Stearns would purchase the property in 1938 and go on to transform the existing Victorian into the beautiful Greek Revival style home that is still on the property today.
 Since 1949 the Lamoreaux family has owned and tended to the sprawling property of vineyards, meadows, streams and, of course, the majestic oak trees.
 The property boasts 100 acres of Cabernet Sauvignon and Sauvignon Blanc grapes that are still used in some of the finest wines the valley has to offer.